proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

 ### MosaicDefinitionTransaction

-Announce a mosaic definition transaction to create a new mosaic.
+Announce an SDA definition transaction to create a new SDA.

 **Version**: 0x02